Dev GuideAPI Reference

 Use the new field

-With this code in place, the new field will be added to your elasticsearch index product documents.
+This code adds a new field to your Elasticsearch index product documents.
 You can then use this data in the query pipelines however you see fit.

 namespace Extensions.Plugins.Search.Elasticsearch.DocumentTypes.Product.Query.Pipelines.Pipes.RunProductSearch